 No organization has made more effective use of SMCRA as a stick with which to rouse a sleeping state bureaucracy than Illinois South.
-Its staff shares Congress' skepticism about the states' commitment to the SMCRA goals.
-Illinois South's complaint in 1980—that DMM pursued what the organization called a "closed door policy" during the drafting of Illinois' program—has been repeated at other times over other issues.
+Its staff shares Congress's skepticism about the states' commitment to the SMCRA goals.
+Illinois South's complaint in 1980—that DMM pursued what the organization called a "closed door policy" during the drafting of Illinois's program—has been repeated at other times over other issues.
 Sheketoff complains that DMM "creates buffers from the citizens.
-They act as if citizen input has no value, that they don't know anything."
+They act as if citizen input has no value, that [citizens] don't know anything."

 Illinois South has zealously protected that right of access to the process as essential to what project staff in 1980 described as "helping coal county residents to exercise their rights."
 Using workshops and manuals, Illinois South has trained hundreds of local government officials, farmers and landowners in the arcana of both the SMCRA regulations and mining technology.

 The fact that most of the citizens who have most assiduously used the public participation provisions of the SMCRA have been Illinois South staffers may have soured DMM on their wisdom.
 Douglas Downing, the supervisor of DMM's Land Reclamation Division, notes that most requests for comment seldom bring a response.